 - Funding one national staff in the country’s disaster management institution to strengthen its information management system;

-- Deploying, at the onset of the political crisis, its Regional Disaster Response Advisor and, subsequently, two Humanitarian Affairs Officers to support the UN Resident Coordinator/UN Country Team in coordinating the response to this new scenario;
+- Deploying, at the onset of the political crisis, its Regional Disaster Response Advisor and, subsequently, two Humanitarian Affairs Officers to support the UN Resident Coordinator/UN Country Team in coordinating response to the new scenario;

-- Led, in 2010, a regional Director’s Team mission to support the UN Resident Coordinator/UN Country Team in redefining their humanitarian response strategy based on the new political climate, and participated and facilitated a strategic workshop led by the UN Development Operations Coordination Office (DOCO) to support the UN Resident Coordinator/UN Country Team in identifying new programmatic approaches, including reformulating the UN Development Assistance Framework (UNDAF), based on the new political climate;
+- Led, in 2010, a regional Directors’ Team mission to support the UN Resident Coordinator/UN Country Team in redefining their humanitarian response strategy based on the new political situation, and participated and facilitated a strategic planning workshop led by the UN Development Operations Coordination Office (DOCO) to support the UN Resident Coordinator/UN Country Team in identifying new programmatic approaches, including reformulating the UN Development Assistance Framework (UNDAF), based on the new political situation;

-- The holding of a workshop to review coordination mechanisms as part of recommendations formulated during a strategic workshop on new programmatic approaches;
+- Holding a workshop to review coordination mechanisms as part of recommendations made during a strategic workshop on new programmatic approaches;

-- The holding of a strategic workshop to identify a long-term strategy to address chronic drought in the Greater South.
+- Holding a strategic workshop to identify a long-term strategy to address chronic drought in the Greater South.
 This led to the development of a funding request proposal to donors;

-- Facilitating the annual national workshop in the revision of national CPs and simulations prior to the cyclone and flood season.
+- Facilitating: (1) annual national workshops to revise the National Contingency Plan and (2) simulations prior to the cyclone and flood season;

-- Deploying a Humanitarian Affairs Officer prior to the landing of Cyclone Giovanna in February 2012 to support the UN Resident Coordinator.
+- Deploying a Humanitarian Affairs Officer prior to the landing of Cyclone in 2012, 2013 and 2014 to support the UN Resident Coordinator;

 - Facilitated resource mobilization in response to the locust outbreak.